Thom Tillis: Internet, technology and copyright

-LGBT rights
+LGBT issues

 In 2012, Tillis, then speaker of the North Carolina House of Representatives, played a leading role in pushing for North Carolina Amendment 1, a state constitutional amendment that banned same-sex marriage and civil unions.
 In 2014, he appealed a ruling that it was unconstitutional.

 In 2015, while in the Senate, Tillis voted for an amendment to a non-binding resolution that would allow same-sex married couples living in states that do not recognize same-sex marriage to have access to government resources.

-In July 2022, Tillis said that he would "probably" support a bipartisan bill to codify same-sex marriage in the U.S. (In 2015, the Supreme Court of the United States ruled that bans on same-sex marriage violated the U.S. Constitution.)
-Tillis later expressed support for a same-sex marriage bill.
+In July 2022, Tillis said that he would "probably" support a bipartisan bill to codify same-sex marriage in the U.S. Tillis later expressed support for a same-sex marriage bill.
 In November 2022, Tillis called the Senate's same-sex marriage bill "'a good compromise... based on mutual respect for our fellow Americans'".
 On November 29, 2022, Tillis voted for the Respect for Marriage Act, which passed the Senate and was enacted.
 The law repealed the Defense of Marriage Act (DOMA) and codified rights to same-sex and interracial marriage into federal law.

 Presidential appointments

+Tillis (far left) with North Carolina Governor Roy Cooper and President Donald Trump in 2018, after Hurricane Florence.

 In 2025, Tillis allegedly told Secretary of Defense nominee Pete Hegseth's ex-sister-in-law that if she signed a sworn statement testifying that she believed Hegseth has an alcohol-abuse problem and abused his second wife, it would "carry weight" and might cause Tillis and two other senators to vote against Hegseth's confirmation.
 She provided the sworn statement, but Tillis voted to confirm Hegseth.
 Tillis said the sworn statement did carry weight, and so he conveyed his concerns to the White House and conducted extensive research, but after he could not find firsthand corroboration of the claims, his vote followed "where the facts ultimately led".
 According to reporting by the New York Times based on anonymous sources, Tillis changed his vote to yes when President Trump threatened to support a primary challenge against him.
 A Tillis spokesman disputed that report.

 Tillis subsequently voted to confirm Tulsi Gabbard as director of national intelligence and Robert F. Kennedy Jr. as secretary of health and human services.

 In May 2025, Tillis announced that he would oppose the confirmation of Ed Martin, President Trump's nominee for United States Attorney for the District of Columbia, due to Martin's defense of rioters who breached the Capitol during the January 6 United States Capitol attack.
 Tillis said, "We have to be very, very clear that what happened on January 6th was wrong."
 Tillis's opposition was fatal to Martin's confirmation prospects, and Trump withdrew the nomination.